globalmangrovewatch/gmw_habitat_mask/README.md

-# gmw_habitat_mask
+# GMW Habitat Mask

-A repository for the GMW habitat mask dataset.
+A repository for the GMW habitat mask dataset so it is:

+ * Publically available to all
+ * Can be editted and updated in a tranparent way
+ * Version controlled for further updates.